boussoufiane/currency-catalog/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Projet

+This application is developped with angular 6 and bootstrap 4 The purpose of this application :
+- Display some information of data fetched from external service using HTTP
+- Display details of every data when clicking
+- Filtring and search of a full text data
+- Pagination functionality